-The PHACOC -will verify that the type of $\frac{\text{child care} \text{childcare}}{\text{child care}}$ selected by the family is allowable, as described in Chapter 6-(6-II.F).
+COC will verify that the type of child care selected by the family is allowable, as described in Chapter 6 (6-IL,F).

-The PHACOC -will verify that the fees paid to the child carechildcare provider cover only child-care costs (e.g., no housekeeping services or personal services) and are paid only for the care of an eligible child (e.g., prorate costs if some of the care is provided for ineligible family members).
+COC will verify that the fees paid to the child care provider cover only child care costs (e.g., no housekeeping services or personal services) and are paid only for the care of an eligible child (e.g., prorate costs if some of the care is provided for ineligible family members).

-The PHACOC - will verify that the child care_childcare provider is not an assisted family member.
+COC will verify that the child care provider is not an assisted family member.
 Verification will be made through the head of household's declaration of family members who are expected to reside in the unit.